-->

 my sweet basil looking so lovely and in good health

-As the plants continue to grow, remove any flower buds as they arise as this will signal a change in the flavour of basil.
+As the plants continue to grow, remove any flower buds as they arise, as this will signal a change in the flavour of basil.
 Flowering will also cause a significant reduction in the growth of new foliage.
 If you allow the flowers to grow, you can collect the seeds and save them to grow basil from seed for next growing season.

 As the plants continue to grow, remove any flower buds